 The Audit & Risk Committee reviews the performance of the external auditors on an annual basis.

-We adopt a broad approach to disclosure, with obligations set out in the GOC Act, relevant policies and other legislation, to ensure accountability to the shareholding Ministers, who are in turn accountable to Parliament.
+We adopt a broad approach to disclosure, with obligations set out in the GOC Act, relevant policies and other legislation, to ensure accountability to the shareholding Ministers of our ultimate holding company, Energy Queensland Limited.
+The shareholding Ministers are in turn accountable to Parliament.

-Our shareholding Ministers have access to material information concerning our company, including our operations, financial performance, financial position and governance of our company and its subsidiaries.
+The shareholding Ministers of Energy Queensland Limited have access to material information concerning our company, including our operations, financial performance, financial position and governance of our company and its subsidiaries.

 This requirement is similar to the continuous disclosure obligations which apply to listed companies under the ASX Listing Rules.

-In addition to submissions on specific matters, including regular briefing notes, we provide a Quarterly Report to the shareholding Ministers.
+In addition to submissions on specific matters, including regular briefing notes, we contribute content to a Quarterly Report to the shareholding Ministers of Energy Queensland Limited.

-We report to the shareholding Ministers of any potential and actual breaches of the Code or Share Trading Policy by Energex directors, the CEO or senior executives and where material, by our employees.
+We report to the shareholding Ministers of Energy Queensland Limited on any potential and actual breaches of the Code or Share Trading Policy by Energex directors, the CEO or senior executives and where material, by our employees.

 In accordance with our obligations under legislation and government guidelines, we report in a timely manner on all issues likely to have a significant financial, operating, social or environmental impact, in accordance with our obligations under legislation and government guidelines.
-We work cooperatively with the shareholding Ministers on these issues.
+We report to our holding company, Energy Queensland Limited.
+We also work cooperatively with the shareholding Ministers of Energy Queensland Limited on these issues.

 Our CEO, certain managers and employees liaise with representatives of shareholder departments on a regular basis.

-Management seeks the approval of our shareholding Ministers for projects in accordance with the GOC Act and GOC policy guidelines.
+Management seeks the approval of the shareholding Ministers of Energy Queensland Limited for projects in accordance with the GOC Act and GOC policy guidelines.